dvdn/show-all-media-in-a-folder-with-php/README.md

 This project is an evolution of https://github.com/dvdn/show-all-images-in-a-folder-with-php.

 Features addition :
-- support Audio and Video files
+- support for Audio and Video files

 ### Contributions
 Very welcomed.